-2022 Tesla Model 3 Tesla continues to revise its lineup, with an emphasis on technology features to a large extent, and the Model 3 seems to be in line for some of the Palo Alto company-owned upgrades.
+Tesla Model 3 2022 Tesla continues to revise its lineup, with an emphasis on technology features to a large extent, and the Model 3 seems to be in line for some of the Palo Alto company-owned upgrades.

-Expected to launch soon, as already (supposed to be) rolling out in Fremont, the Model 3 2021 will look the same as the iteration that came out, but it does have some improvements.
+Expected to launch soon, as already (supposed to be) rolling out in Fremont, the Model 3 2022 will look the same as the iteration that came out, but it does have some improvements.

-Electrek reports that the vehicle will not feature chrome trim on the outside anymore, and the trunk lid will be power operated.
+Electrek reports that the vehicle will not feature chrome trim on the outside anymore, and the trunk lid will be power-operated.

 The upholstery is also said to have been revised and the center console appears to have been redesigned, with a matte finish, repositioned cup holders with removed chrome trim,

 On a different note, it seems that the rearview mirror-mounted camera, which Elon Musk claims doesn’t work and is there to be used by owners for Uber and Lyft’s autonomous services, can actually be used in many ways.